-Whilst Netflix may be the go-to when it comes to streaming services, Now TV is still up there as a great option as it offers the premium shows of Sky without tying you into an annual contract.
-From intense dramas to light-hearted comedies - there’s something on this service for you.
+Whilst Netflix may be the most popular when it comes to streaming services, Now is still a great option as it offers the premium shows of Sky without tying you into an annual contract.
+From intense dramas to comforting comedies - there’s likely to be something on this service for you.

-As always, all information is correct at the current time of writing, but the availability of some shows may change at Now TV’s discretion.
+As always, all information is correct at the current time of writing, but the availability of some shows may change at Now's discretion.

 Only Fools and Horses